shane0/shane0.github.io/docs/dzogchen.md

 It is important to note that Tögal is a advanced meditation practice.
 It is not recommended for beginners or those without a solid foundation in meditation.

-## what are the attributes of rigpa

-Rigpa is a term in Tibetan Buddhism that refers to the ultimate nature of reality, also known as "pure awareness."
-In the context of Dzogchen meditation, rigpa is considered to be the primordial, pure, and unchanging state of consciousness that is free from dualistic thinking and the conventional understanding of self.

-The attributes of rigpa are described in various ways in the teachings of Dzogchen, but some of the most common attributes include:

-- Clarity: Rigpa is described as being clear, transparent, and free from any mental or emotional agitation.
-- Openness: Rigpa is said to be open and spacious, allowing for a boundless perspective on reality.
-- Non-dual: Rigpa is said to be beyond dualistic thinking and beyond the conventional understanding of self and other.
-- Unobstructed: Rigpa is said to be unobstructed and unaffected by the dualistic distinctions of good and bad, right and wrong, etc.
-- Self-aware: Rigpa is described as being self-aware, with the ability to know itself without reference to any external objects or thoughts.
-- Natural: Rigpa is said to be natural, uncontrived, and always present, but obscured by the dualistic thinking and emotional afflictions of the ordinary mind.

-These attributes are considered to be the essential qualities of rigpa, which can be directly experienced through the practice of Dzogchen meditation.
-However, it is important to note that these descriptions of rigpa are meant to be pointers or guides rather than definitive explanations of its nature.
-The ultimate nature of rigpa can only be directly experienced through practice, and not through conceptual understanding.

 ## in dzogchen what is spontaneous presence

 In Dzogchen, the highest teaching of the Nyingma tradition of Tibetan Buddhism, "spontaneous presence" refers to the natural, unaltered, and self-existing state of awareness that is said to be the ultimate nature of all beings.